 If you're able to take time off work to make a walk-in visit during the week, go with that option to take care of it as soon as possible.
 Depending on your DMV, appointments might not be available for months, so only make an appointment if your DMV requires it or if you can't go during operating hours.
 Some states do allow you to apply for a replacement over mail or online under certain requirements.
 Check the site to see which rules apply to where you live.

 3. Bring all necessary documents.

 DMVs will typically require the same documents you presented for proof of identification and residency when first applying for a license.
-Your DMV site will have a list of acceptable documents that include an official passport, birth certificate, and a permanent resident card — not copies!
-The agent will verify your photo, your social security number, and one of the aforementioned documents.
+But with some states requiring a Real ID by the end of 2020, you should check your DMV site for a list of necessary documents that may include an official passport, birth certificate, and a permanent resident card — not copies!

 4. Fill out the form.

 Each DMV has its own form and many don't provide them online.
 Fill them out during your visit and present it with all other necessary papers.

 Pro tip: Take a couple blank forms home with you in case you lose your ID again in the future!
 You'll still have to wait in line, but at least you won't waste another second filling it out at the DMV.